ljolliet/SpaceConquest/README.md

  - Spaceships :
     - There is only one type of spaceship.
     - Spaceships must be launched from a planet.
-    - A spaceships hitting an ennemy planet will withdraw one spaceship to the planet's available spaceships.
+    - A spaceships hitting an enemy planet will withdraw one spaceship to the planet's available spaceships.
     - A spaceships arriving on an allied planet will add one spaceship to the planet's available spaceships.
     - A spaceship being part of a selected squadron will be highlighted in white.
     - Selected spaceships can have their target changed.